-Our past eight annual conferences have encompassed Molecular Biology and Therapeutics of Stem Cells (2005), Cancer Stem Cells (2006), Developmental Biology and Stem Cells (2007), Stem Cell Regulation and Reprogramming (2008), Stem Cells: From Pluripotency to Tissue Regeneration (2009), Stem Cells and Development: From the Lab to the Clinic (2010), Stem Cells: Basic Biology to Translational Medicine (2011) and Stem Cells and Cancer: Shared Paths, Different Destinations (2012).
+Our past nine annual conferences have encompassed Molecular Biology and Therapeutics of Stem Cells (2005), Cancer Stem Cells (2006), Developmental Biology and Stem Cells (2007), Stem Cell Regulation and Reprogramming (2008), Stem Cells: From Pluripotency to Tissue Regeneration (2009), Stem Cells and Development: From the Lab to the Clinic (2010), Stem Cells: Basic Biology to Translational Medicine (2011), Stem Cells and Cancer: Shared Paths, Different Destinations (2012) and Stem Cell Pathways to the Clinic (2013).
 The meetings have been extremely successful with more than 400 attendees and have included notable local, national and international speakers.

 Presented by the Eli & Edythe Broad Center of Regenerative Medicine & Stem Cell Research, Jonsson Comprehensive Cancer Center, and in cooperation with UCLA Extension

 Tuesday | October 22, 2013

 This important evening will highlight the developing therapeutic applications of stem cells and the accomplishments of the UCLA stem cell research community.

 Director, Center for Autism Research and Treatment (CART); Professor, Neurology, Psychiatry and Biobehavioral Sciences

 "Autism: Disease in a Dish"